violentmonkey/violentmonkey.github.io/content/pages/api/gm.md

 - `responseText`

-    Same as a standard `XMLHttpRequest`, only provided when available.
+    Same as the standard `XMLHttpRequest`, only provided when available.

 - `finalUrl`